Western Balkans Regulation: Hiring to Germany

 Key advantage

 Unlike the Blue Card or skilled worker visa, the Western Balkans Regulation requires no degree, no qualification recognition, and no minimum salary.
-A job offer + Federal Employment Agency approval is enough.
+A concrete job offer plus Federal Employment Agency approval is enough.

 Eligible countries